What is National Have Fun at Work Day? When is it?

 How does play at work benefit employees and teams differently?

-Ways to Play at Work to Fuel Productivity and Motivation
+Ways to Play at Work to Fuel Productivity Levels and Motivation

-There are many ways to play at work in order to build trust and authentic connection.
-To help you build your play at work toolkit, we’re giving away an Exclusive FREE!
+There are many ways to play at work to build trust and authentic connection.
+To help you develop your play at work toolkit, we’re giving away an Exclusive FREE!
 Game Guide so you can see for yourself how play fuels productivity and motivation.